Highlights of the Program

 REearthable®

-• Accelerating EPR regulations and consumer scrutiny, driving measurable end-of-life accountability
+• Examining how accelerated EPR regulations and consumer scrutiny drive measurable end-of-life accountability

-• Next-generation materials matching polypropylene performance while enabling assured degradation
+• Exploring next-generation materials matching polypropylene performance while enabling assured degradation

 • Aligning sustainable material adoption with manufacturing continuity, regulatory readiness, and long-term brand value